Yale School of Art: School of Art (1972–present)

 In 1972, the School of Art and the School of Architecture were split.
 They continued to share the Art and Architecture building until 2000.
 In 2000, the art school moved into a newly renovated building around the corner from Rudolph Building called Holcombe T. Green Jr., Hall.
 Designed partially by Louis Kahn, the building had been built as the New Haven Jewish Community Center; its renovations were designed by architect Deborah Berke.
 Green Hall houses BFA and MFA students in photography and graphic design.
 The painting MFAs have their own building behind Green Hall; sculpture MFAs, who used to be in Hammond Hall across campus (since demolished), are now in a new sculpture building at 36 Edgewood, designed by Kiernan Timberlake and Associates.

-In 2021, the School of Art announced that they would be hiring the first woman of color (and only second woman) to hold the position of Dean.
-Dr. Kymberly Pinder comes to the School of Art after serving as acting president of MassArt in Boston.
+In 2021, the School of Art announced that they would be hiring Dr. Kymberly Pinder as their new Dean.
+Pinder came to the School of Art after serving as acting president of MassArt in Boston.
+Pinder is the first woman of color (and only second woman) to hold the position of Dean.

 Study

 The degree of Master of Fine Arts is the only degree offered by the School of Art.
 It is conferred upon recommendation of the faculty after successful completion of all course work in residence and after a faculty-approved thesis presentation.
 The minimum residence requirement is two years.
 All candidates’ work is reviewed by faculty at the end of each term.
-Yale College, the undergraduate division of Yale University, offers a Bachelor of Arts degree program with a major in art.
-Undergraduate applicants wishing to major in art at Yale must apply to Yale College directly.

-The program in art offers courses that, through work in a variety of media, provide an experience in the visual arts as part of a liberal education as well as preparation for graduate study and professional work.

 The School of Art offers professional instruction in four interrelated areas of study: graphic design, painting/printmaking, photography, and sculpture.
 The graduate student's primary educational experience is centered on studio activity.
 Supporting this are structured courses such as drawing, filmmaking, and the relativity of color.

 The Yale Daily News reported in February 2007 that 1,215 applicants for its class of 2009 sought admission to 55 places.
 The Yale Alumni Magazine reported in November 2008 that the School admitted sixty-five applicants from among 1,142 for its class of 2010, and that fifty-six enrolled (5.7% acceptance rate).

+Yale College, the undergraduate division of Yale University, offers a Bachelor of Arts degree program with a major in art.
+Undergraduate applicants wishing to major in art at Yale must apply to Yale College directly.
+The undergraduate program in art offers courses that, through work in a variety of media, provide an experience in the visual arts as part of a liberal education as well as preparation for graduate study and professional work.